 3. Timing is everything

 One of the great gifts all of the Kardashians share is an incredible sense of timing.
-Major stories break just in time for the premiere of a new season of Keeping Up With the Kardashians (the premiere of season 16 was Sunday).
+Major stories break just in time for the premiere of a new season of Hulu’s The Kardashians (the premiere of season three airs May 25).